The Green-Wood Cemetery 40.658° N -73.9941° W

 In this program, students explore both introduced and endemic species at Green-Wood and discuss their impact on pollinators.
 Is it always detrimental to introduce new species to the environment?
 What is the value in supporting and reintroducing endemic species?
 How does the Horticulture team maintain and bolster environmental health and species biodiversity in a space designed for human use?

-Only available May -October
+*This program is only available May -October

 Starting Location: Main Entrance